...

 Is Black Mold in Shower Dangerous?

-Yes, black mold in the shower is dangerous.
-It can cause various health problems, such as respiratory issues, skin irritation, and even neurological damage.
-Moreover, it can also trigger asthma attacks.
+Yes, black mold in the shower can pose health risks, particularly for sensitive individuals or those with underlying medical conditions.
+Exposure can cause respiratory issues, skin irritation, and can trigger asthma attacks in people with pre-existing asthma.
 So, if you see any signs of mold growth in your shower caulking, be sure to take action right away.

 How to Remove Mold From Shower Caulking?